groundlight/spot-recycle-cans/spot_tools/README.md

 ### spot_wasd:
 1. Run the wasd script via ```python3 spot_wasd.py.
 192.168.50.3```
-2. Deactivate the estop with SPACE.
+2. Deactivate the estop with 'SPACE'.
 3. Power on the robot with "SHIFT+p".
 4. Self-right Spot with 'r'.
 5. Stand Spot with 'f'.
 Spot must be upright in order to stand.